Using vScope for Database Rightsizing and Cost Optimizations

 Library in vScope

-2. filter on “Only Show Fill Rate = 0 kb”
+• Filter on ‘Only Show Fill Rate = 0 KB’.

-The resulting list will give you an idea of what resources have not been in use.
+This combined list will give you a clear idea of assets that have not been used for a while.

-Remember, this is an investigation meant to identify potentially unused databases.
-If you are unsure about the utilization and purpose of the listed databases, you will need to share this table to someone that is more familiar to this matter for further investigation.
+Remember, this investigation aims to identify potentially unused databases.
+If you are unsure about the utilization and purpose of any listed database, share this table with someone more familiar with the resource for further investigation.

 Click the Save button and name your report.